STS-115: Mission objectives

+Crew seat assignments

 Mission background

 NASA managers decided to move the STS-115 launch date forward to August 27 to obtain better lighting conditions to photograph the external tank.
 This occurred before with STS-31 and STS-82.
 The launch window was co-ordinated with the Soyuz TMA-9 launch in mid-September, which delivered a new ISS crew and fresh supplies to the station.
 The Soyuz spacecraft operationally did not dock to the station while the Space Shuttle was there.